Jonathan Mendes

-Jonathan Mendes (born 19 July 1989 in Décines-Charpieu, Rhône) is a French footballer.
+Jonathan Mendes (born 19 July 1989) is a French footballer.

 Career

-He was trained at the youth academy of Olympique lyonnais before moving to AJ Auxerre and played some matches for the reserve team.
+He was trained at the youth academy of Olympique Lyonnais before moving to AJ Auxerre and played some matches for the reserve team.
 He joined Standard de Liège in June 2009 and was loaned out in January 2010 to AFC Tubize.
-He made his professional debut for AFC Tubize on 6 February 2010 against KV Turnhout in the EXQI League and was loaned again0 on 16 May 2010 for one season to AFC Tubize.
+He made his professional debut for AFC Tubize on 6 February 2010 against KV Turnhout in the EXQI League and was loaned again on 16 May 2010 for one season to AFC Tubize.